Introduction #

 Using the option supplied on the Block Inserter toolbar, content creators have access to a large number of predefined patterns.
 This provides an easy way to configure a page, with predefined content including several Call to Action and Banner options.
 As with any predefined layout, care needs to be taken to ensure the overall message is not lost in conflicting styles.

-It is recommended that some are avoided, in particular those relating to posts, footers and headers, as these will conflict with the u3a theme.
+It is recommended that those relating to posts, footers and headers are not used, as these will conflict with the u3a theme.

 User-defined patterns #